Associate Professor of Sociology and Jewish Studies

 M.Phil, Ph.D.
 (City University of New York 2000, 2002)

 Shaul Kelner specializes in the sociology of contemporary Jewish experience.
 His research analyzes how culture and politics intersect to shape Jewish life.
-His book, Tours That Bind: Diaspora, Pilgrimage and Israeli Birthright Tourism (NYU Press, 2010), examines how modern mass travel is being drafted into the service of Jewish nationalism and transnationalism.
-With the support of Vanderbilt, the NEH, and the University of Michigan’s Frankel Institute for Advanced Judaic Studies, he is currently writing his second book, a study of social movements as agents of change, and includes studies of the American mobilization to free Soviet Jews (1964-1991) and of the present-day environmental movement in Israel.
-With a grant from the AVI CHAI Foundation, he is also studying how shifting power dynamics in American Jewish philanthropy are reshaping the landscape of Jewish cultural production.
+His first book, Tours That Bind: Diaspora, Pilgrimage and Israeli Birthright Tourism (NYU Press, 2010), examines how modern mass travel is being drafted into the service of Jewish nationalism and transnationalism.
+With the support of Vanderbilt, the NEH, and the University of Michigan’s Frankel Institute for Advanced Judaic Studies, he is currently writing his second book, a study of social movements as agents of cultural change, focusing on the American mobilization to free Soviet Jews (1964-1991).
+Other work has focused on the environmental movement in Israel and shifting power dynamics in American Jewish philanthropy.
 Prof. Kelner received his Ph.D in 2002 from the City University of New York, which he attended as a Wexner Graduate Fellow.

 Professor Kelner has been a Fellow of the Hebrew University of Jerusalem’s Institute for Advanced Studies, a visiting scholar in Tel Aviv University’s Department of Sociology and Anthropology.
 He lectures widely on the sociology of American Jews, and is speaker in the Association for Jewish Studies’ Distinguished Lectureship Program.